xtzchads/eye.xtzchad.xyz/README.md

 ## Features
  - No need of backend, purely clientside app (awesome, isn't it?)
  - Visualization of tez flow using sankey diagrams (inflows, outflows, dates, tx count, inputs/outputs count on mouse hover).
+ - Support of transaction, activation, origination types
  - Caching of searches inside of single session so you don't need to wait for a data load when you visit same connection multiple times
  - Back/forward navigation between searches inside of single session so you won't lose your previous/current searches
  - Automatic copying of all necessary data to clipboard once you click a connection (address, transactions in descending order from most fresh ones as tzkt links)
  - URL sharing (share your searches with friends just by giving them url of your search)
  - Save your searches as PNG using Plotly built-in functionality
  - Mobile friendly, but best to use on big screens due potentially large amounts of data
  - Super easy to deploy.
-Just fork the repo and publish it as your own Github Pages site.
+Just fork the repo and publish it as your own Github Pages site

 ## Directory Structure